NielsdeLaat/op-het-gezicht-geschreven-archive/README.md

-# Op het gezicht geschreven?
+# Op het gezicht geschreven? - ARCHIVE

+## This version of the project does not work and I have chosen to start again.
+You can find the new project here:

 An interactive installation prototype that visualizes the invisible inner world of people to evoke empathy and reflection.